RamyaSadhineni/Repo/README.md

 # Repo

-My self Ramya Sadhineni with studnet id 700757305 , i have added all the code files for ICP1 in my repository . code review id done in class itself hence uploded the code, Thank you.
+My self Ramya Sadhineni with studnet id 700757305 , i have added all the code files for ICP1 in my repository . code review  done in class itself hence uploded only the code, Thank you.
 Please review the code file with the name **IPC_1_RamyaSadhineni.ipynb**  latest one.